Definitions of volunteering

 - Yarrow Place 8226 8777 or 1800 817 421

 Volunteers must observe all legal obligations.
 This includes obligations under the Independent Commissioner against Corruption Act 2012.
 The University is a Public Authority under the Act; Volunteers are Public Officers and must report to the Office for Public Integrity any activity they reasonably suspect to be corruption, misconduct or maladministration in public administration.
+Please visit Legal and Risk's, ICAC Resources for Public Officers website for further information.

 As a volunteer, you may be asked to undergo a police check or Department of Human Services (DHS) screening check for one or more of the following reasons: